 The lesson I hope you are starting to learn.

 I already told you above, so this isn’t a big reveal.
-In short: You are free.
+In short, You are free.

 I told you why our farm animals are really free.
 I told you about the holes in the system they aren’t aware of yet.
 Let me tell you some reasons they stay, though.
-When you read these think of yourself and your current situation:
+When you read these, think of yourself and your current situation:

-- Self Awareness – They have “imposter syndrome” – they don’t know they can get out.
+- Self-awareness – They have “imposter syndrome” – they don’t know they can get out.
 They believe they are not free.

 - Role Models – None of the other animals model escapist tendencies.
 Well, not in the ones we have today.

-It must look weird to those animals when a deer jumps over the fences and runs around in the field before jumping out.
+It must look weird to those animals when a deer jumps over the fence and runs around in the field before jumping out.
 Thankfully, it’s not frequent enough to model the behavior.
 I sometimes wonder, if the animals possessed rationality, would they think those deer to be strange and problematic fools?